siddharth201/MyNotes/miscellaneous/SSL.md

 ---

-## explain this part "any valid certificate issued by an official Certificate Authority (CA)."
+## Q. Explain this part "any valid certificate issued by an official Certificate Authority (CA)."

 ## Answer: